 Don’t get us wrong, we love a classic pesto with pine nuts, but we sometimes it’s nice to branch out and experiment with other types of nuts.
 Just remember to toast any nut lightly to ensure that the full nutty flavor comes through.

-- or even seeds like pumpkin or sunflower – earthy and light (pumpkin seeds pair nicely with cilantro pesto)
+- Pumpkin or Sunflower Seeds: Earthy and light (pumpkin seeds pair nicely with cilantro pesto).

 Technically, the cheese can be left out if you want to make a dairy-free pesto.
 If you’re going full dairy, parm isn’t the only option out there.
 Any hard cheese that is aged and salty will do wonders in pesto.

-- or parm’s cousin, Pecorino Romano – a salty, sharp addition
+- Pecorino Romano: Parm’s cousin, a salty, sharp addition.

 To make pesto at home, follow this recipe, though pesto is pretty forgiving if you fudge some of the measurements.

 For 1 cup of pesto, you will need:

 - ¼ cup of nuts